awsdocs/aws-codeartifact-user-guide/doc_source/list-packages.md

 ## List Python package names<a name="list-packages-python"></a>

-To list only the names of Python packages, set the value of the `--format` option to `python`\.
+To list only the names of Python packages, set the value of the `--format` option to `pypi`\.

 ```
-aws codeartifact list-packages --domain my-domain --domain-owner domain-owner-id --repository my-repo  \
+aws codeartifact list-packages --domain my_domain --domain-owner 111122223333 --repository my_repo  \
-    --format python
+    --format pypi
 ```

 ## Filter by package name prefix<a name="list-packages-package-prefix"></a>